-136 business of the House in an efficient and timely fashion.
-The Speaker shall communicate notice 137 of any such scheduling change to the members in writing or by electronic mail as soon as 138 practicable, and whenever possible, the Speaker shall provide such notice not less than twenty-139 four hours before the event so rescheduled is set to commence.
-140 [Adopted Jan.
+The Speaker shall determine a schedule for the House for each week relative to formal and informal sessions and shall make such schedule available to the members in writing or by electronic mail by 5pm on Friday of the preceding week; provided, however, that the Speaker may make, notwithstanding the provisions of Rule 7A, changes in the schedules to facilitate the business of the House in an efficient and timely fashion.
+The Speaker shall communicate notice of any such scheduling change to the members in writing or by electronic mail as soon as practicable, and whenever possible, the Speaker shall provide such notice not less than twenty-four hours before the event so rescheduled is set to commence.

+- 135 [Adopted Jan.
 14, 1997; January 9, 2003; Jan.
-30, 2019.]
-141 MONITORS.
-142 8.
-Two monitors shall be appointed by the Speaker for each division of the House, whose 143 duty it shall be to see to the due observance of the rules, and, on request of the Speaker, to return 144 the number of votes and members in their respective divisions.
-[9.]
-145 9.
-If a member transgresses any of the rules after being notified thereof by a monitor, it shall 146 be the duty of such monitor to report the case to the House.
-147 It shall be the duty of a monitor to report their knowledge of the occurrence of a member 148 voting for another member, in their division of the House, to the Speaker of the House and to the 149 Minority Leader.
+30, 2019.] - 136 MONITORS.

+- 8. Two monitors shall be appointed by the Speaker for each division of the House, whose duty it shall be to see to the due observance of the rules, and, on request of the Speaker, to return the number of votes and members in their respective divisions.
+[9.] - 9.
+If a member transgresses any of the rules after being notified thereof by a monitor, it shall be the duty of such monitor to report the case to the House. - It shall be the duty of a monitor to report their knowledge of the occurrence of a member voting for another member, in their division of the House, to the Speaker of the House and to the Minority Leader.
 [10.]
-[See Rules 16 and 16A.]
-150 [Amended Jan.
+[See Rules 16 and 16A.] - [Amended Jan.
 9, 1991; May 5, 1993; Feb.
 11, 2009; Jan.
-30, 2019.]
-151 9A.
-There shall be established a Floor Division Committee for each of the four divisions of 152 the House.
+30, 2019.] - 9A.
+There shall be established a Floor Division Committee for each of the four divisions of the House.
 The Speaker shall appoint a Floor Division chairperson for each of the four divisions.
-153 Said committee shall consist of the members assigned to the respective divisions.
-154 In order to create a continuous flow of debate, each chairperson shall be responsible for 155 reviewing the daily Calendar and providing advance notice to committee members in the 156 respective divisions of all matters scheduled for consideration in the Orders of the Day.
-Said committee chairpersons shall provide information to members of their committees on pending legislation and other matters of business before the House.

-In addition to the legislative duties, chairpersons shall oversee the physical appearance of the Chamber and the various areas under the jurisdiction of the House of Representatives.
+Said committee shall consist of the members assigned to the respective divisions. - In order to create a continuous flow of debate, each chairperson shall be responsible for reviewing the daily Calendar and providing advance notice to committee members in the respective divisions of all matters scheduled for consideration in the Orders of the Day.
+Said committee chairpersons shall provide information to members of their committees on pending legislation and other matters of business before the House. - In addition to the legislative duties, chairpersons shall oversee the physical appearance of the Chamber and the various areas under the jurisdiction of the House of Representatives.
 Said chairpersons shall be authorized to act as a committee and may meet at any time at the request of at least two chairpersons.
 Said chairpersons, as a committee, shall be authorized to meet with the appropriate agencies and historical commissions of the Commonwealth for the purpose of requesting expeditious appraisals and necessary repairs and renovations to the interior and exterior of the State House.
 The committee of chairpersons shall report directly to the Speaker the results of all consultations.

-- 167 [Adopted Jan.
-14, 1997.] - 168 CLERK.
+[Adopted Jan.
+14, 1997.]

+CLERK.